Ever wondered what happened to the white dog poop? You know, the one that used to be all over the grass? Well, you’re not alone!

 There are various reasons your dog might decide to eat her own poops: some dogs do it for nutrients; others do it as a way of saying, Hey!
 Something is wrong with my food!

-Whatever the reason, it is natural and normal behavior in many cases.
-If your dog has white feces on occasion or regularly – there is likely nothing to worry about.
+Whatever the reason, it is natural and normal behaviour in many cases.
+If your dog has white faeces on occasion or regularly – there is likely nothing to worry about.